-Objective To evaluate survival, hospitalisations and surgical procedures for children born with Pierre Robin sequence (PRS) across Europe.
+Objective.
+To evaluate survival, hospitalisations and surgical procedures for children born with Pierre Robin sequence (PRS) across Europe.

-Design Multicentre population-based cohort study.
-Setting Data on 463 live births with PRS from a population of 4 984 793 from 12 EUROCAT congenital anomaly registries.
+Design.
+Multi-centre population-based cohort study.

+Setting.
+Data on 463 livebirths with PRS from a population of 4,984,793 from 12 EUROCAT congenital anomaly registries.

-Methods Data on children with PRS born 1995-2014 were linked electronically to data on mortality, hospitalisations and surgical procedures up to 10 years of age.
-Each registry applied a common data model to standardise the linked data and ran common syntax scripts to produce aggregate tables.
-Results from each registry were pooled using random-effect meta-analyses.
-Main outcome measures Probability of survival, proportion of children hospitalised and undergoing surgery, and median length of hospital stay.
+Methods.
+Data on children with PRS born 1995-2014 were linked electronically to data on mortality, hospitalisations and surgical procedures up to ten years of age.
+Each registry applied a common data model to standardise the linked data, and ran common syntax scripts to produce aggregate tables.
+Results from each registry were pooled using random effects meta-analyses.

+Main outcome measures.
+Probability of survival, proportion of children hospitalised and undergoing surgery, and median length of hospital stay.

-Results The majority of deaths occurred in the first year of life with a survival rate of 96.0% (95% CI 93.5% to 98.5%); 95.1% (95% CI 92.7% to 97.7%) survived to age 10.
-In the first year of life, 99.2% (95% CI 95.0% to 99.9%) of children were hospitalised with a median stay of 21.4 days (95% CI 15.6 to 27.2), and 67.6% (95% CI 46.6% to 81.8%) underwent surgery.
+Results.
+The majority of deaths occurred in the first year of life with a survival rate of 96.0% (95%CI 93.5-98.5); 95.1% (95%CI 92.7-97.7) survived to age 10.
+In the first year of life, 99.2% (95%CI 95.0-99.9) of children were hospitalised with a median stay of 21.4 days (95%CI 15.6-27.2) and 67.6% (95%CI 46.6-81.8) underwent surgery.
 In the first 5 years of life, 99.2% of children underwent a median of two surgical procedures.
-Between ages 5 and 9, 58.3% (95% CI 44.7% to 69.7%) were hospitalised with a median annual stay of 0.3 days.
+Between ages 5-9, 58.3% (95%CI 44.7-69.7) were hospitalised with a median annual stay of 0.3 days.

-Conclusions Children with PRS had high mortality and morbidity with long hospital stays in the first year of life, and almost all had surgery before 5 years of age.
-Survival improved after infancy with fewer hospitalisations after age 5.
-This study provides reliable estimates of the survival and morbidity of children with PRS for families and healthcare providers.
+Conclusion.
+Children with PRS had high mortality and morbidity with long hospital stays in the first year of life and almost all had surgery before five years of age.
+Survival improved after infancy with fewer hospitalisations after age five.
+This study provides reliable estimates of the survival and morbidity of children with PRS for families and health-care providers.